faithfulco/andreashandelwebsite/content/talk/2021-01-cv-resume/index.md

 ---
 title: Thoughts and tips on CVs and resumes
-summary: A presentation for our departmental PhD students on how to create CVs and resumes
+summary: A presentation for our departmental PhD and MS students on how to create CVs and resumes
 abstract: ""
 event: PhD Seminar
 location: Athens, US